-MACH and composable architectures are fast becoming the the technical approach of choice for enterprise organisations, in this post I'll take a quick look at what MACH is and how it can help you get new features and capabilities to market quicker.
+MACH and composable architectures are quickly becoming the technical approach of choice for enterprise organisations.
+In this post, I'll briefly define MACH and explain how it can help you to rapidly bring new features and capabilities to market.

 Why a MACH architecture is boosting enterprise agility and speed to market.